herotica/sl-of-battle/README.md

 - See https://tauri.studio/

-- OSX? - Dont' have a Mac, if you do any help woul dbe appreciated with building the app, see https://tauri.studio/docs/getting-started/setup-macos
+- OSX? - Dont' have a Mac, if you do, any help would be appreciated with building the app, see https://tauri.studio/docs/getting-started/setup-macos

-##### Linux
+- yarn tauri dev
 - yarn tauri build

 ### Linting